alliander-opensource/schema-composer/PROJECT_GOVERNANCE.md

 1. Raise subjects/issues that are important for the direction/development of this project

 The community council consists of the following members:
-1. Product Owner - Team X
-1. Product Owner - Team Y
-1. Solution Architect - Team X
-1. Solution Architect - Team Y
-1. Lead Developer - Team X
-1. Lead Developer - Team Y
+1. Joep van Genuchten
+2. Anna Elgersma
+3. Ruben Haasjes

-Product Owner - Team X will chair the TSC.
+Joep van Genuchten will chair the TSC.

 ## Maintainers